xafbw/tsdb/README.md

 4. Wait for the "DONE WITH SETUP" message in each server terminal window before proceeding to the next step.

-5. In the third terminal window, start client and run as follows.
+5. In the third terminal window, start the client and run as follows.

    ```
    sudo ./build/bin/bench config/client.config